HunterZhang400/assignment_wallet/README.md

 ## 4. Other considerations: You may see secret configs in the etc/config.yaml, in real-world practice we should use complicate password and make it encrypted.
 The userID I suggest to used UUID string to make int unpredictable.
 Using bigint instead of money in postgresql due to its support not well.
 Added balance to response of deposit, withdraw and transfer business for better user experience, and clearly distinct the failure of deposit and query balance, avoiding make user confused to try again.

+## 5. I encountered the issue of how to  mock redis and mysql gracefully and effectively, so the coverage not match your requirements, but I tested the all APIs by postman.

+## 6. I use my free time to completing this assignment, about 4 hours design and conceived, 18 hours for coding, docker and gonglangci-lint etc.(PS, not the natural day hours, only working hours counted)

 # How to review